-Depending on which experiences you select, fees range from $6/student to $14/student per lab (see also: Cancellation Policy).
-Many of the field trips can also be taught in an On The Road format and brought to your school, or to any suitable classroom space.
+Depending on which experiences you select, fees range from $8/student to $15/student per lab (see also: Cancellation Policy).
+Some of the field trips can also be taught in an On The Road format and brought to your school, or to any suitable classroom space.

 Introductory field trips are designed for students of all levels who wish to engage both their hands and minds in a fun biotechnology activity!